SpineEventEngine/SpineEventEngine.github.io/README.md

 We use the [html-proofer](https://github.com/gjtorikian/html-proofer) tool to test broken links.
 To start test locally you may be required to install tool Gem first:
 `bundle install` and build site `jekyll build`.
-After that use `htmlproofer --assume-extension ./_site --url-ignore /github\.com/` command.
+After that use `htmlproofer --assume-extension ./_site --only_4xx --http-status-ignore "429"` command.
-GitHub links are ignored because of wrong error logging described in [this](https://github.com/gjtorikian/html-proofer/issues/226) issue.
+* 429 http statuses ignored because of wrong error logging described in [this](https://github.com/gjtorikian/html-proofer/issues/226) issue.
+* `--only_4xx` parameter used to prevent incorrect links checks.
+As described in the [tool documentation](https://github.com/gjtorikian/html-proofer#configuration) it have to reports errors only for links that fall within the 4xx status code range.

 Also, we have the `Links check` GitHub Action for this test.
 It will start on push to the repository.